-Then you must file for every quarter after that-every 3 months-even if you have no taxes to report (unless you are a seasonal employer or are filing your final return.
-See Seasonal employers and If your business has closed . . .
+Then you must file for every quarter after that-every 3 months-even if you have no taxes to report, unless you are a seasonal employer or are filing your final return.
+See Seasonal employers and If your business has closed . . . above.

-File Form 941 only once for each quarter.
-If you filed electronically, do not also file a paper Form 941.
-For more information about filing Form 941 electronically, see Electronic Filing and Payment on page 1.
+File Form 941 only once for each guarter.
+If you filed electronically, do not file a paper Form 941.
+For more information about filing Form 941 electronically, see Electronic filing and payment on page 1.